odoo/odoo/doc/workflows.rst

 With conditions that evaluate to ``False``, transitions are not taken (and thus the activity it leads to is not processed immediately).
-Still, the workflow instance can get new chances to progress across that transition by providing so- called triggers.
+Still, the workflow instance can get new chances to progress across that transition by providing so-called triggers.
 The idea is that when the condition is not satisfied, triggers are recorded in database.
 Later, it is possible to wake up specifically the workflow instances that installed those triggers, offering them to reevaluate their transition conditions.
 This mechanism makes it cheaper to wake up workflow instances by targetting just a few of them (those that have installed the triggers) instead of all of them.

 Triggers are recorded in database as record IDs (together with the model name) and refer to the workflow instance waiting for those records.
 The transition definition provides a model name (attribute ``trigger_model``) and a Python expression (attribute ``trigger_expression``) that evaluates to a list of record IDs in the given model.
-Any of those records can wake up the workflow instance they are associated to.
+Any of those records can wake up the workflow instance they are associated with.

 .. note:: Note that triggers are not re-installed whenever the transition is
     re-tried.